havocp/xsbt-wiki/Getting-Started/Getting-Started-Custom-Settings.md

 Remember from [[basic build definition|Getting Started Basic Def]] that the type parameter `T` in `SettingKey[T]` indicates the type of value a setting has. `T` in `TaskKey[T]` indicates the type of the task's result.
-Also remember from [[basic build definition|Getting Started Basic Def]] that a setting has a fixed value cached forever, while a task is re-computed for every "task execution" (every time someone types a command at the sbt interactive prompt or in batch mode).
+Also remember from [[basic build definition|Getting Started Basic Def]] that a setting has a fixed value until project reload, while a task is re-computed for every "task execution" (every time someone types a command at the sbt interactive prompt or in batch mode).